Skip to main content

 Park 2010Park BJ, Tsunetsugu Y, Kasetani T, Kagawa T, Miyazaki Y. The physiological effects of Shinrin-yoku (taking in the forest atmosphere or forest bathing): evidence from field experiments in 24 forests across Japan.
 Environ Health Prev Med.
 2010;15(1):18-26.
 View source →

-Twohig-Bennett 2018Twohig-Bennett C, Jones A. The health benefits of the great outdoors: a study that pools many studies and meta-analysis of greenspace exposure and health outcomes.
+Twohig-Bennett 2018Twohig-Bennett C, Jones A. The health benefits of the great outdoors: A systematic review and meta-analysis of greenspace exposure and health outcomes.
 Environ Res.
 2018;166:628-637.
 View source →

 Li 2008Li Q, Morimoto K, Kobayashi M, et al. Visiting a forest, but not a city, increases human natural killer activity and expression of anti-cancer proteins.
 Int J Immunopathol Pharmacol.
 2008;21(1):117-127.
 View source →